-Scott C. Wylie Chairman, Chief Executive Officer and President
+Scott C. Wylie Chairman, Chief Executive Officer, and President of First Western Financial, Inc.

-Denver, Colorado April 28, 2022
+Denver, Colorado April 26, 2024

 APPENDIX A - GAAP RECONCILIATION AND MANAGEMENT EXPLANATION OF NON-GAAP FINANCIAL MEASURES

 Our accounting and reporting policies conform to GAAP and the prevailing practices in the banking industry.
 However, we also evaluate our performance based on certain additional financial measures discussed in this proxy statement as being non-GAAP financial measures.
 We classify a financial measure as being a non-GAAP financial measure if that financial measure excludes or includes amounts, or is subject to adjustments that have the effect of excluding or including amounts, that are not included or excluded, as the case may be, in the most directly comparable measure calculated and presented in accordance with GAAP as in effect from time to time in the United States in our Statements of Income, Balance Sheets or Statements of Cash Flows.